ramonfontes/sphinx_rtd_theme/docs/dojot.rst

 * **temperature**: topic

-Four terminals should appear: 1 for each sensor and 1 for the controller
+Four terminals should appear: one for each sensor and one for the controller

 Open **the Dojot's dashboard** and you will be able to see some values being received by Dojot.
 You will also be able to see the "Alert message" being received by the controller's terminal.